Frida Kahlo & Diego Rivera –

 Elizabeth Taylor & Richard Burton.
 Natalie Wood & Robert Wagner.
 Melanie Griffith & Don Johnson.
 Pamela Anderson & Tommy Lee

-She, born beneath the sign associated with “Home” and “Family”, Cancer, left this world in the same house in which she first entered it and became an artist only after a massive traffic accident re-routed her life and robbed her of that which she desired most – the ability to conceive.
+She, born beneath the sign associated with “Home” and “Family”, Cancer, on July 6th, 1907, left this world in the same house where she was born.
+Kahlo became an artist only after a massive traffic accident re-routed her life and robbed her of that which she desired most – the ability to conceive.
 Her fierce sense of pride for her ethnicity and her country was reflected by her day to day dress, wearing traditional native costumes of bright colors and elaborate jewelry.

-He, born beneath the sign of globe trotting and foreign travel, Sagittarius, was already an artist of great renown upon first meeting her, having spent a decade in the renowned Artist’s Quarter of Paris with the likes of such artistic greats as Pablo Picasso, Piet Mondrian, and Amedeo Modigliani.
+He, born beneath the sign of globe trotting and foreign travel, Sagittarius, on December 8th, 1886, was already an artist of great renown upon first meeting her.
+Rivera spent a decade in the famed Artist’s Quarter of Paris with the likes of such icons as Pablo Picasso, Piet Mondrian, and Amedeo Modigliani.
 True to his travel loving sign, he traversed the globe before returning to his native homeland and falling madly in love with both it…. and her.

-She painted mostly self portraits, which intimately depicted her deepest personal pain and individualized emotions.
+She painted mostly self portraits that intimately depicted her deepest personal pain and individualized emotions by using profound imagery that on many levels was universally archetypal.

-He painted mostly sweeping murals, which depicted the political forces of change happening to the masses at the time, as well as portrayed his take on the big pictured motion of History as it related to the national identity of his people.
+He painted mostly sweeping murals, which depicted the political forces of change affecting the global masses at that time, as well as portrayed his take on the motion of History as it related to the national identity of his people.

 His frame was naturally large and became even larger when his lust for food surpassed his lust for women, resulting in his corpulence weighing well over 300 pounds at the hedonistic height of his pleasure pursuits.